 - Sometimes wild seeds stay dormant for a long time.
 So, don’t be so quick to discard seeds that don’t seem to be germinating.
 Just give it some time.

 - The Serrata species have no problems with wind or salt spray, so long as you’re ensuring well-draining soil, you can grow it anywhere.

 - Serrata flowers make fantastic centrepieces or part of floral arrangement, so, don’t be afraid to cut yourself some flowers.
 It won’t affect your plant’s health.

 No matter where you decide to plant your Banksia Serrata, you’ll be guaranteed years of beautiful blooms and lots of little garden visitors.
-Keep an eye on your watering and fertilization and always remember that a little will go a long way when it comes to this cultivar.
+Keep an eye on your watering and fertilisation and always remember that a little will go a long way when it comes to this cultivar.

-So, go out and collect yourself some seed pods and start growing your very own banksia Serrata plants today.
+So, go out and collect yourself some seed pods and start growing your very own Banksia Serrata plants today.